Yu-Tsern/DigitalCertificateLab/lab1/README.md

 ###### Test Apache locally

 Now, we are ready to test our server through browser.
-Open Firefox on the WS node using command
+Open Firefox on the **ws** node using command

 ```
 firefox